Symbolic construction of the chemical Jacobian of quasi-steady state (QSS) chemistries for Exascale computing platforms: Implementation of the QSS-reduced chemistries

 \subsection{Interdepencies between QSS species}

-After linearization, the system that results from applying Eq.~\ref{eq:ReacMech} and Eq.~\ref{eq:QSSi} must be inverted to formulate the algebraic closure equations of the QSS species molar concentrations.
-In the case of linear couplings between QSS species, the interdependencies can be represented by a block-diagonal matrix~\cite{lu2006systematic}, allowing us to write down standard solution approaches.
-The identification and reorganizing of QSS interdependencies to facilitate this represetnation is summarized next.
+After linearization, the system that results from applying Eq.~\ref{eq:ReacMech} and Eq.~\ref{eq:QSSi} must be inverted to formulate the algebraic closure equations for the QSS species molar concentrations.
+In the case of linear couplings between QSS species, the interdependencies can be represented by a block-diagonal matrix~\cite{lu2006systematic}, allowing the use of standard solution approaches. \revtwo{The coupling between interdependent QSS species is a key complication that prevents one from simply aggregating the effect of each elementary reaction one by one into the chemical Jacobian.
+Instead, one needs to account for all the elementary reactions that appear in the algebraic relation function that maps non-QSS species concentration to QSS species concentration.} The identification and organization of QSS interdependencies to facilitate this representation is summarized next.

 The linear system for the $N_{\rm QSS}$ QSS species molar concentrations, stored in the vector $\mathbf{C}_{\rm QSS}$, can be written as follows: